 Adviser Investments Background

-The staff at Adviser Investments includes nine certified financial planners (CFP), three chartered financial analysts (CFA), one chartered retirement planning counselor (CRPC), one certified senior advisor (CSA), one certified private wealth advisor (CPWA), one chartered financial consultant (ChFC), one chartered life underwriter (CLU) and one accredited wealth management advisor (AWMA).
+The staff at Adviser Investments includes 13 certified financial planners (CFPs), four chartered financial analysts (CFAs), three chartered retirement planning counselors (CRPCs), one certified senior advisor (CSA), one certified private wealth advisor (CPWA), one accredited investment fiduciary (AIF) and two accredited wealth management advisors (AWMAs).

 Adviser Investments’ Purchase of Braver Wealth Management